Alexander J. Clements: Life and political career

-Alexander J. Clements (c.
-1866 − 4 December 1933) was a supervisor of roads in Hudson County, New Jersey, for twenty years before his death.
-He worked as a cabinetmaker and then at the Pennsylvania Railroad before going into politics; he became leader of the First Ward in Jersey City.
+Clements was supervisor of roads in Hudson County, New Jersey, for twenty years before his death.
+He was first appointed to the position temporarily, in July 1916, at a salary of $1,800.
 He owned a saloon named the Old Stone House, at Newark Avenue and Grove Street.
 He made failed attempts to run for office, as Sheriff and as Councilman, both in Jersey City.